JayAndJef/jayandjef.github.io/about.md

 permalink: /about/
 ---

+Hi, I'm Jayden.

-I'm a programming student using mainly Python and Rust, and this is a blog by me.
-Really cool, right?
-Contact me on my discord `jayandjeff`.
+I'm a programmer using mainly Python and Rust since ~3 years ago, and this is my blog.
+You can find posts about my ongoing projects, or just updates for myself on here.

+Happy Hacking!